trucount/SaShe/README.md

 ## Installation

-To get started with Shopco locally, follow these steps:
+To get started with Sa-Shé locally, follow these steps:

 1. **Clone the repository:**